 - If you've already registered, login to the HRS Public File Download System.

-- Once you have logged in, follow the "Datasets and Files" link.
+- Once you have logged in, follow the "Data Downloads" link.

 Available files include 1992, 1993, 1994, 1995, 1996, 1998, 2000, 2002, 2004, 2006, 2008, 2010, 2012 and early release 2014 data.
 These can easily be used with the current release of the RAND HRS.
 The RAND HRS Data file development begins with these enhanced "raw" files.

 These documents provide information on what has been added to raw HRS data in these files, but they are not codebooks or questionnaires.
 Codebooks and questionnaires may be found on the HRS website.
 We urge you to regularly visit the HRS website, which provides a wealth of information about the data, including questionnaires, codebooks, background on study design, and data alerts.